moofter/flite/README.md

 ```

 # AMD/NV
-If you have an AMD/NV graphics card it should be possible to boot and install but you'll manually have to setup drivers as usual.
+If you have an AMD/NV graphics card it should be possible to boot and install but you'll manually have to setup drivers and such.

 https://rpmfusion.org/Howto/Multimedia